gwpy/gwpy/docs/timeseries/statevector.rst

 some metdata about their purpose.

-The `StateVector` fetched in the above example can then be parsed into a series of :class:`~pdpy.segments.DataQualityFlag` objects, recording the active segments for that bit in the vector:
+The `StateVector` fetched in the above example can then be parsed into a series of :class:`~pydischarge.segments.DataQualityFlag` objects, recording the active segments for that bit in the vector:

 .. plot::